 Science Fiction 3d Artist

 In the 1980’s I taught myself to program in assembly language on home computers (ZX81, Spectrum, C64, Amstrad CPC, Amiga).
-When the Amiga came along I began learning 3d rendering on “Imagine” and “Real-3d”.
-I eventually swapped my Amiga for my first PC courtesy of my older brother.
-This led me to 3d-Studio V1.0 running under DOS (before windows came along).
-After I outgrew that first desktop PC I self-built and overclocked all my subsequent computers (and built for other people).
+When the Amiga came along I began learning 3d rendering on “Imagine” and “Real-3d” software.
+I eventually swapped my Amiga for my first PC courtesy of my brother.
+This led me to 3d-Studio V1.0 running under DOS (before windows came along!).
+After I outgrew that first desktop PC, I self-built and overclocked all my subsequent computers (as well as building for other people).

 I love the limitless playground of 3d-modeling/rendering.
-I’m fascinated with the idea of creating complex geometry as efficiently as possible (generative).
-I find inspiration in science-fiction and technology.
+I’m fascinated with the idea of creating complex geometry as efficiently as possible (mathematical/generative).
+I find inspiration in science-fiction/tech and nature.
 In my teenage years I read Isaac Asimov and Philip K Dick, loved Close Encounters and Alien.
-Lost myself in the paintings of Chris Foss and HR Giger.
+Studied the paintings of Chris Foss and HR Giger.